DataFinnovation/api-demos-python/README.md

 The output is a single average sentiment score.

 ## Admin Tools We Use
-Some simple administrative tools we use every day as part of running the system.
+Some simple administrative tools we use rountinely as part of running the system.

 ### [count_total_filings.py](count_total_filings.py)